 Moisture content skews the percentages quite a bit, so measuring the food on a dry matter basis (eliminating all moisture) will give a more accurate picture of the amount of nutrients in the food.
 This comes in handy when cross-comparing dry and wet food since the latter has a significantly higher moisture content.

 A printed nutritional adequacy statement by the AAFCO is an indication that the food is complete and balanced (met all nutritional requirements) for a particular life stage.
 However, it’s good to note AAFCO is a private organisation and does not regulate pet food like the FDA does.
 The guidelines set by the AAFCO are the bare minimums and even if met, may not point to optimal nutrient intake for your pet.
 So, take this piece of information with a pinch of salt and always read the guaranteed analysis and ingredients list thoroughly for more concrete pointers on the nutritional value of food.

 This part is rather straightforward - feeding guidelines gives you an idea of how much you should feed your dog based on his body weight on a daily basis.
 However, it’s not necessary to follow the guidelines to the tee as many factors can influence your dog’s food intake.
+Some brands like Ziwi Peak air-dried dog food also packs more power than raw food or kibble so you can feed smaller quantities per day.
 The printed guidelines are merely a set of recommendations, so if you’re not sure, always consult your vet first to determine the appropriate serving size per meal for your pup.

 Kim is an avid dog lover, serial guac and chips eater, and thrill seeker - all in one body.
 Currently chillin’ with her dogs.